FAQ

 Do you use my entries to train AI?

 No. Your entries are never used for training — not by us, not by the AI providers we route through.
-We use Groq, Cerebras, and OpenAI on their API tiers, which don't train on API traffic by default.
+Every model provider in our chain is on a business-API tier that contractually forbids training on API traffic.
 Your writing is data we serve back to you, not material for model improvement.

 What analytics do you use?